ldi-github/shirates-core/doc/markdown/vision/basic/function_property/asserting_image/asserting_existence_of_image.md

-# Asserting existence of image（existImage, dontExistImage）
+# // [To-Be-Deleted] Asserting existence of image（existImage, dontExistImage）

 To confirm the existence of an image, use the `existImage` function instead of `exist` function.